 Shamelessly employed on the Tremors series, when Rosalita taught a self-defense lesson to Burt's survival class, apparently without realizing her white T-shirt was soaking wet.
 Not that the guys in the class were complaining, mind you.

-In Game of Thrones, Daenerys Targaryen wears a flimsy silk dress that can barely pass off as clothing with nothing on underneath.
-Perhaps justified, as she was being displayed to her new husband, Khal Drogo.
+Daenerys Targaryen wears a flimsy silk dress that can barely pass off as clothing with nothing on underneath.
+Justified, as she was being displayed to her new husband, Khal Drogo.

 Susan Sullivan in the pilot movie of The Incredible Hulk was wearing a see-through black shirt with twin breast pockets.
 While it would be difficult to say for certain while watching, the DVD commentary specifically states she was braless and the pockets were the only reason they got away with it.